BioSystemsUM/MEWpy/docs/options.md

-**Define the number of processors for parallel solutions evaluation.**
+**Number of processors for parallel solutions evaluation.**

 By default, MEWpy uses half of the available treads to run parallel evaluations.
 However, a user may define the number of parallel threads by altering the *NUM_CPUS* constant in mewpy.util.constants:

 ```python
 from mewpy.utils.constants import EAConstants